LewisBull2303/UltimateRPS/README.md

 ## Deployment

-- This site was deployed to GitHub pages.
-The steps to deploy are as follows:
+The website was deployed to GitHub Pages via the following:
+1. From Github repository select settings
+2. Select pages from the left menu
+3. Select the master branch
+4. When the page refreshes you will see a message to notify you the site is now published

+You can for fork the repository by following these steps:
+1. Go to the GitHub repository
+2. Click on Fork button in upper right hand corner

+You can clone the repository by following these steps:
-- Navigate to the settings tab of the GitHub repository that you wish to deploy.
+1. Go to the GitHub repository

--   From the source drop down menu, select the option that says main

-- Once selected, the page link will generate, allowing you to view your page.
+2. Locate the Code button above the list of files and click it
+3. Select if you prefere to clone using HTTPS, SSH, or Github CLI and click the copy button to copy the URL to your clipboard
+4. Open Git Bash
+5. Change the current working directory to the one where you want the cloned directory
+6. Type git clone and paste the URL from the clipboard ($ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY)
+7. Press Enter to create your local clone.

 ## Credits